 Christ’s wisdom here lies in the fact that lawful punishment must only be carried out by recognized civil authority.
 Christ Himself is not obligated, as a single individual under Roman civil law, to enforce it, and He chooses not to.
 (Jn 8:11b) It’s the prudent choice, a testament to His infinite wisdom and discernment.

-Creation, all created things, evidently have a common consciousness: God says the whole creation groans together(Ro 8:22); created things are waiting, earnestly expecting the resurrection and manifestation of God’s children.
+Creation, all created things, evidently have a common consciousness: God says the whole creation groans together(Ro 8:22); created things are aware of being part of a sin-stained cosmos, and are waiting, earnestly expecting the resurrection and manifestation of God’s children.
 (Ro 8:19)

-Since the individual animals with this expectation are constantly dying, just like we are, the implication here is that all created things are excitedly aware that they will all experience the resurrection of the dead together in all its glory along with us.
+Since the individual animals with this expectation are constantly dying, just like we are, the implication here is that all created things are excitedly aware that they will all experience the resurrection of the dead together in all its glory along with us, sharing a common eternal destiny.
 (Ro 8:21)